the-codingphoenix/100-days-of-code/log.md

 ### Day 4: Tuesday, June 18, 2024

 **Today's Progress**: I did the day 4 css challenge on 100DaysCss.
 The challenge is to create a calming loading screen.

-**Thoughts** I enjoyed doing the animation part a lot.
-Not so sure about the color though.
-I will revisit later

 **Link(s) to work**
 1. [100DaysCSS](https://100dayscss.com/days/4/)